 In 1876, Fred Harvey opened restaurants and hotels catering to train passengers in Kansas for the Atkinson, Topeka and Santa Fe Railroad.
 Soon the Fred Harvey Company became a standard in hospitality while traveling on the train in the Southwest.

 The Fred Harvey Company and the Santa Fe Railroad built several buildings along the South Rim of the Grand Canyon since it was a major destination for the train.
-Mary Colter, an architect for Fred Harvey from 1904 to 1949 designed many of the notable buildings, like the Hopi House, the Bright Angel Lodge along with Hermits Rest and Desert Tower.
+Mary Colter, an architect for Fred Harvey from 1904 to 1949, designed many of the notable buildings, like the Hopi House, and the Bright Angel Lodge, along with Hermits Rest and Desert Tower.

-Using design elements from the desert landscape, Colter wanted her buildings to look each grew from its surroundings.
+Using design elements from the desert landscape, Colter wanted her buildings to look like they grew from their surroundings.
 This was a central element of the National Park Service at the time and is known as National Park Rustic.

 The CCC